 For additional tips to help you stay safe and secure online please visit the Federal Trade Commission's OnGuard Online.

 If You Cannot Or Do Not Want To Create An Account Online

 If you are unable or unwilling to create an online account, you may still create an account in person by visiting your local Social Security office.

 If You Want Extra Security

-You can upgrade to extra security or disable it at any time.
+You can upgrade to extra security at any time.
 Adding extra security does not change the way that you sign in to your account.
 You must still sign in with your username, password, and a unique security code we will provide each time you sign in.